 Europe is a natural testing ground for the model because detailed holdings data per bank are available through the European Banking Authority (EBA) as a result of the 2011 stress tests.
-Given the role that sovereign debt has played in the European banking crises, we focus our analysis on banks' sovereign bond holdings.
+Given the role that sovereign debt has played in the European banking crises, we focus our analysis on banks' sovereign bond holdings, and specifically writedowns of Greek, Irish, Italian, Portugese, and Spanish debt, which we henceforth abbreviate as GIIPS.